Special Tribunal for the Crime of Aggression against Ukraine: Penalties and enforcement

+Predictions

+In May 2026, Euronews predicted that the Tribunal would aim to prosecute Russian President Vladimir Putin.

 Analysis

 Before June 2025

 In 2023, some international lawyers criticized the proposed tribunal.
 Kevin Jon Heller stated practical concerns, including obtaining suspects and evidence, predicted that the tribunal would not necessarily "be able to prosecute Russian officials who would be entitled to immunity ratione personae", and expressed worries about the "selectivity of international criminal justice" that it would express.
-Sergey Vasiliev argued that an ad hoc tribunal would be unable to secure the presence of Putin or other defendants in the absence of Russian cooperation.
+Sergey Vasiliev argued that an ad hoc tribunal would be unable to secure the presence of Russian President Vladimir Putin or other defendants in the absence of Russian cooperation.

 In contrast, Carrie McDougall argued that an ad hoc tribunal was the best available option to try this particular case of aggression for which the International Criminal Court lacks jurisdiction.

 The idea is also supported by Evhen Tsybulenko and Henna Rinta-Pollari, who stated: "...the most appropriate approach to prosecuting the crime in the context of the Russo-Ukrainian war is to establish an international ad hoc tribunal, either through a treaty signed by the United Nations and Ukraine on the basis of a referral from the United Nations General Assembly and the United Nations Secretary-General or a multilateral treaty between Ukraine and other states supported by the United Nations".